-Nob Hill is where San Francisco’s railroad and mining barons once lived and modern barons stay during their visits.
-A few very steep blocks away from Union Square, it’s also where most of the city’s finest hotels are perched.
+Topping out at 376 feet, Nob Hill is the tallest hill in downtown San Francisco, surpassing Telegraph and Russian hills by nearly 100 feet.
+Railroad and mining barons began to build their mansions on the hill in the late 1870s, and the area has been posh ever since.
+A few very steep blocks away from Union Square, it’s also where most of the city’s finer veteran hotels are perched.

-SoMa, which starts only a few blocks away from Union Square and stretches for several long blocks toward the Mission District, offers an eclectic mix of lodgings, from some of the highest thread counts in the city to budget motels.
+SoMa, which stands for South of Market, starts only a few blocks away from Union Square, stretches for several long blocks toward the Mission District, and gives way to what is now called South Beach, the newest happening area located just north of Third Street toward the bay.
+Both areas offer an eclectic mix of lodgings, from some of the highest thread counts in the city to budget motels.
 Hotels are generally located near the Moscone convention center, the Museum of Modern Art, the Yerba Buena Center for the Arts, and AT&T Park.

 North Beach/Fisherman's Wharf

 The birthplace of the Beat Generation, North Beach is where Little Italy meets and mixes with neighboring Chinatown.
 You’ll find an energetic mix of authentic Italian trattorias, bakeries, and delicatessens on one side, and bars, historic bookstores, and topless clubs (mostly on one block, at the northern edge of the area) on the other.
 It also borders the busy Fisherman’s Wharf area, with all its kitschy-fun “attractions” and activities.